ML-KULeuven/DeCaprio/README.md

 To prevent this slow-down, we performed our experiments in two phases.
 In the first phase, a solve call is executed for each combination of a hyperparameter configuration and problem instance, and all the resulting runtimes are saved in a pandas dataframe.
 In the second phase, the different scorers are compared, but instead of performing actual solver calls, the dataframe computed in phase 1 is used to simulate the solver calls with.
 A solve call then simply corresponds to a runtime look-up in the dataframe.
 This significantly speeds up the experiments.

-The *compare_scorers* experiment can be executed with or without the use of the precomputed dataframe; this can be controlled by setting the *use_precomputed_dataframe* Boolean variable accordingly.
+The *compare_scorers* experiment can be executed with or without the use of the precomputed dataframe; this can be controlled by setting the *use_precomputed_data* Boolean variable accordingly.

 ## Getting the precomputed pandas dataframe
 To download the dataframe, use the following command: